 The National Assessment of Educational Progress (NAEP) Technology and Engineering Literacy (TEL) assessment measures whether students are able to apply technology and engineering skills to real-life situations.
 TEL uses interactive scenario-based tasks to gauge what students know and can do.
-The most recent TEL assessment was given in 2014 to approximately 21,500 students in grade 8.
-Results from the 2018 TEL assessment will be released in spring 2019.
+The most recent TEL assessment was given in 2018 to approximately 15,400 students in grade 8.

 Student performance on the NAEP technology and engineering literacy assessment is presented in two ways: scale scores and achievement levels.